hqnna/flake/README.md

 My flake is setup in an organized file structure to keep things understandable.

-- **Hosts** → Contains folders for each host / machine that I use.
 - **System** → Contains configuration files relating to the nixos system.
 - **Services** → Contains configuration files relating to system services.
 - **Users** → Contains user-specific configuration files and directories.

 Below you can see an ASCII file tree of how my flake is organized at a glance, and all files in it.